lukaspatschil/repl_scooper/README.md

 - `command`: If you want to experiment with parts of the code or just some code snippets use the `command` to select everything marked.

 If you make changes to your code and save it the repl scooper will automatically update itself.

+## Usage

+The plugin can be used by accessing the command pallet with `shift + cmd + p` or `shift + ctrl + p` and searching for `REPL Scooper: function` or `command` and pressing enter while inside a valid function or statement.
+If there is no valid statement detected, the plugin will alert you with an error message.

 ## Requirements